Decoding Neuronal Networks: A Reservoir Computing Approach for Predicting Connectivity and Functionality: Methods

-and the aggregated time lag of the prediction:
+which is Eq. \eqref{eq: R bar}, and the aggregated time lag of the prediction:

-\end{itemize} Below are the considerations for the preceding metric evaluation: \begin{itemize} \item The XRMSE metric was introduced to assess the predictive accuracy of signals featuring a peak and to account for temporal misalignment. \item The introduction of weights $w_y[n,\tau]$ serves the purpose of diminishing the significance of zero or low values, as recurrent predictions in subsequent points are considered trivial. \item The introduction of the weights $\chi_i$ was aimed at assigning greater significance to channels exhibiting stronger responses.
+In the evaluation of $\Bar{R}$, we used Eq. \eqref{eq: xrmse} to assess the predictive accuracy of signals featuring a peak and to account for temporal misalignment; the weights $\upsilon_{i,n,\tau}$ serve to diminish the significance of zero or low values, as recurrent predictions in subsequent points are considered trivial; the weights $\chi_i$ assign a greater significance to channels exhibiting stronger responses.

-\end{itemize} To characterize these metrics based on the data that the model has been trained on, we have introduced the following parameter related to the dataset:

-where $q$ is defined as the data richness parameter. $N_t$ is the total number of time steps used in the training and $N_{pop}$ is the number of populations.